 Celecoxib is a nonsteroidal anti-inflammatory drug (NSAID).
 It works by reducing hormones that cause inflammation and pain in the body.

 Celecoxib is used to treat juvenile rheumatoid arthritis in children who are at least 2 years old.
 It is also used in the treatment of hereditary polyps in the colon.

-Celecoxib can increase your risk of fatal heart attack or stroke, especially if you use it long term or take high doses, or if you have heart disease.
+Celecoxib can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).